Global Markets Quiet After Recent Gains

-Global stock, currency and commodity markets were quiet following recent gains in equities, ahead of crucial government appointments in China and the U.S.
+Global stock, currency and commodity markets have remained mostly quiet following recent gains in equities and ahead of crucial government appointments in China and the U.S.

 Continue Reading Below